Kwang Soo Kim

-Kwang Soo Kim is a South Korean professor in chemistry, an adjunct professor in physics, and the director of Center for Superfunctional Materials (CSM), of Ulsan National Institute of Science and Technology (UNIST) in South Korea.
-He received his B.S. and M.S. degrees in Applied Chemistry from Seoul National University (1971, 1973) and also an M.S. degree in Physics from Korea Advanced Institute of Science and Technology (KAIST) (1975).
+Kwang Soo Kim is a South Korean professor of chemistry, an adjunct professor in physics, and the director of Center for Superfunctional Materials (CSM), of Ulsan National Institute of Science and Technology (UNIST) in South Korea.

+Kim was named a National Scientist of the Republic of Korea by South Korea's Ministry of Education, Science and Technology in 2010.

+Education

+Kim received his B.S. and M.S. degrees in applied chemistry from Seoul National University (1971, 1973) and also an M.S. degree in physics from Korea Advanced Institute of Science and Technology (KAIST) (1975).
 He obtained his Ph.D. degree from University of California, Berkeley (1982).
 His research fields include Theoretical/Computational Chemistry/Physics and Experimental Nanosciences.

-Kim was named a National Honor Scientist by South Korea's Ministry of Education, Science and Technology in 2010.

 Professional experience

 He spent a few years as an IBM Postdoctoral Fellow and Research Assistant Professor at Rutgers University.
 He worked as a Professor in POSTECH from 1988 to 2014, and he is currently a Distinguished Professor at Ulsan National Institute of Science and Technology (UNIST).